pyani-plus/pyani-plus/README.md

 The MIT License

-Copyright (c) 2024-present The James Hutton Institute
+Copyright (c) 2024-present University of Strathclyde

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal